 The concept of limited editions comes from the world of fine art printmaking where the original was a plate carved by hand by the artist to create a printing plate.
 The plate was a one of a kind and was then used to make the fine art prints.

 The process of making prints from the plat would cause wear to the plate, and there was therefore a limit on how many prints that could be made.
 And prints made early would be of better quality (vintage editions) than later prints when the plate started to wear down.
 The first print made would therefor be the ‘best’, with a gradual decline in quality until the edition was completed.
 The plates were then destroyed since they were, to all intents and purposes, useless anyway.

 So this is the foundation for limited editions and vintage prints, but with photographs there is no such limitation.
-No matter how many images are printed from a digital file the quality of each image will be the same, and print #1 will not be better than #97.
-This means that any limit on the number of prints that will be made of an image is artificial and arbitrary and is usually done to create an artificial limit on the number of prints intended for sales, to generate a perceived exclusivity and thus justify a high price.
-This is pure business and has nothing to do with the artistic merits of the work.
+No matter how many images are printed, from a negative or digital file, the quality of each image will be the same, and print #1 will not be better than #97.
+This means that any limit on the number of prints that will be made of an image is artificial and arbitrary and is only done to create an artificial limit on the number of prints intended for sales, to generate a perceived exclusivity and thus justify a high price.
+This is pure business and has nothing to do with the artistic merits or the quality of the work.